ddmee/emanote/content/2022-03-06_1040_graphs_of_growth.md

 ![[linear_v_log_linear.png]]

 Log-linear growths a lot slower than quadratic.
+Log-linear is the fastest time bound we can currently achieve for [[sorting a list|2022-03-08_1816_sorting-a-list]] of elements, e.g. [[2022-03-08_2109_merge-sort]].
 In practice it's often the case that quadratic complexity is too slow for use.
+Often quadratic is the bound when we have nested loops.
+For example see [[2022-03-08_1851_bubble-sort]]

 ![[log_linear_v_quadratic.png]]